Dual-Rater Methodology

 - Edge cases: Unusual responses not well-covered by your coding guide

 qualcode.ai's reconciliation interface lets you review each disagreement and make the final decision.
-Your reconciliation decisions can optionally become training data to improve future runs.
+Your reconciliation decisions feed directly into training data for future runs, so the system gets sharper with every coding cycle.

 Low disagreement is good, but zero is suspicious.
 Some disagreement is expected and healthy.
 If two raters agree on every single response, the categories might be too broad or the responses too homogeneous to be interesting.